-Old IAC and ANGI, in connection with the Combination, entered into a contribution agreement; an investor rights agreement; a services agreement; a tax sharing agreement; and an employee matters agreement.
+Old IAC and ANGI, in connection with the Combination, entered into a contribution agreement; an investor rights agreement; a services agreement; at tax sharing agreement; and an employee matters agreement.
 Upon the Separation, Old IAC assigned these agreements to the Company.

 For the six months ended June 30, 2020, 0.2 million shares of ANGI Class B common stock were issued to a subsidiary of the Company pursuant to the employee matters agreement as reimbursement for shares of Old IAC common stock issued in connection with the exercise and vesting of Old IAC equity awards held by ANGI employees.
-There were no shares issued pursuant to the employee matters agreement for the three months ended June 30, 2019, less than 0.1 million and 0.3 million, respectively, of ANGI Class B common stock were issued to a subsidiary of the Company pursuant to the employee matters agreement.
+There were no shares issued pursuant to the employee matters agreement for the three months ended June 30, 2020.
+For the three and six months ended June 30, 2019, less than 0.1 million and 0.3 million, respectively, of ANGI Class B common stock were issued to a subsidiary of the Company pursuant to the employee matters agreement.